willnode/forward-domain/README.md

 ### Why it loads slowly?

 It only slow at first time because it has to sign HTTPS certificates.

+## How about IPv6?

+IPv6 record is added in `r.forwarddomain.net` so subdomain redirects will simply work with IPv6.
+We don't guarantee that its IPv6 address will be persistent though.
+See [#2](https://github.com/willnode/forward-domain/issues/2#issuecomment-1003831835) for apex domains setup.

+## What records do we keep?

+We only keep caches of DNS records and SSL certs.
+This also means we can see how much users and what domains are using our service from the software cache, but that's all.
+We don't keeping log traffic nor keeping any user data anywhere in our server.

 ### How can I support this service?